brendanxmac/hts-hero/components/workflow/product-description-examples.md

-Men’s 100% cotton denim jeans, pre-washed and imported from Mexico
+Men’s 100% cotton denim jeans, dyed blue, pre-washed, and tailored for an atheltic figure

 Lithium-ion batteries for use in electric vehicles, cylindrical cell format, capacity 3000 mAh